MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 ## Step 7: Set the refresh schedule

-On the **Refresh settings** screen, you can set the incremental crawl interval and the full crawl interval.
+On the **Refresh Settings** screen, you can set the incremental crawl interval and the full crawl interval.
 The default intervals for the Azure Data Lake Storage Gen2 Microsoft Graph connector are 15 minutes for an incremental crawl and one week for a full crawl.

 ## Step 8: Review connection